contentz-tech/contentz/CONTRIBUTING.md

 If you find a bug and wants to fix it report it first and then indicate with a comment you are going to fix it.
 Then send a a Pull Request with the fix and the message `Fix #123` where `123` is the bug report issue number.

-## Trying Contentz Locally

-If you want to try Contentz locally run `yarn dev:build` and then `yarn dev:serve`, those command will build the `examples/basic` example and then serve its `public` directory, that example contain use cases for every possible feature.

 ## Feature Request

-If you want a certaing feature on Contentz please ask it [opening an issue](https://github.com/sergiodxa/contentz/issues/new?assignees=sergiodxa&labels=enhancement&template=feature_request.md&title=).
+If you want a certain feature on Contentz please ask it [opening an issue](https://github.com/sergiodxa/contentz/issues/new?assignees=sergiodxa&labels=enhancement&template=feature_request.md&title=).

 Note I'm not going to work on every possible feature request.